-17. Paragraph 1 of article 12 obliges parties to endeavour undertake theo development of appropriate strategies for identifying and assessing sites contaminated by mercury or mercury compounds.
+17. Paragraph 1 of article 12 obliges parties to endeavour to develop appropriate strategies for identifying and assessing sites contaminated by mercury or mercury compounds.
 This language implies development of an approach that involves a nationwide review of the extent of each party's contaminated site problem.
-This will in most cases mean starting by assembling information tohat identifyies facilities that may have engaged in activities likely to result in mercury releases.
+This will in most cases mean starting by assembling information that identifies facilities that may have engaged in activities likely to result in mercury releases.
 As noted above, this will include both actively used and abandoned sites of manufacturing that uses mercury or mercury compounds in its processes or products, ASGM operations, and other industrial operations.
-It also includes abandoned sites of gold and other non-ferrous metals mining operations and sites of previous industrial operations.
-This initial identification of sites and initial estimates of the magnitude of contamination and potential for mercury release and exposure of populations will enable countries to begin prioritizing their response to their contaminated sites in line with existing legal frameworks, where applicable.
+It also includes abandoned sites of gold and other non-ferrous metals mining operations.
+This initial identification of sites and initial estimates of the magnitude and extent of contamination and potential for mercury release and exposure of populations will enable countries to begin prioritizing their response to their contaminated sites in line with existing legal frameworks, where applicable.